Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 <a name="azure-portal-onboarding-using-easy-start-step-by-step-process-overview"></a>
 ## Step by Step Process overview

-Onboarding a service, or developing a Portal extension, has three phases: onboarding, development, and deployment.
+Onboarding a service or developing a Portal extension has three phases: onboarding, development, and deployment.
 The process is specified in the following image.

 ![alt-text](../media/portalfx-extensions-onboarding/azure-onboarding.png "Azure Onboarding Process")

+<a name="phase-1-onboarding"></a>
+# Phase 1 - Onboarding

-<a name="azure-portal-onboarding-using-easy-start-kickoff-meeting"></a>
+<a name="phase-1-onboarding-kickoff-meeting"></a>
 ## Kickoff Meeting

+<a name="phase-1-onboarding-kickoff-meeting-already-own-an-extension-in-portal"></a>
+### Already own an extension in Portal

+* If your **extension is already onboarded** to either Dogfood or Public clouds and **need to onboard to other environments/clouds** in Portal, you can **skip this meeting** and go directly to the [Onboarding requirements](#onboarding-requirements) section.

-<a name="azure-portal-onboarding-using-easy-start-kickoff-meeting-who-needs-these-meetings"></a>
+<a name="phase-1-onboarding-kickoff-meeting-who-needs-these-meetings"></a>
-### who needs these meetings?
+### who needs these meetings

 * If you have scenarios that do NOT use ARM RP(Resource Provider)or do NOT belong to Azure or need a customized experiences in Portal, you are recommended to setup a meeting a with the Azure portal onboarding team.

-* If you are planning to host an Internal only service, you must schedule a meeting with the onboarding team to get the required approvals and then start onboarding.
+* If you are planning to host an Internal only service or a 3rd party service or a non-Microsoft owned service, you must schedule a meeting with the onboarding team to get the required approvals and then start onboarding.

 * If you have scenarios that do NOT require a full fledged extension and plan to surface your existing web interface through Azure portal, you can send a meeting invite to Azure portal onboarding team.

 There are lots of docs here.
 We recommend you send mail to [ibiza-onboarding@microsoft.com](<mailto:ibiza-onboarding@microsoft.com?subject=Kickoff Meeting Request&body=My team would like to meet with you to learn about the Azure onboarding process.>) and request a kickoff meeting.
 Someone from our team will spend 30 minutes walking through the process at a high level.
 We can point you in the right direction regarding the latest patterns and practices.
 We can also answer any questions you have.
 Finally, we can talk about how the relationship between our teams is managed.

-<a name="azure-portal-onboarding-using-easy-start-onboard-with-related-teams"></a>
+<a name="phase-1-onboarding-onboard-with-related-teams"></a>
 ## Onboard with related teams

 Onboarding to Azure all up is a big task that spans many teams.
 The doc you are reading will help you onboard to the portal, but there are many other teams you will need to work with to get your entire service up and running.
 These include, but are not limited to the following teams.